 “We designed and built our office building located on Main Street in New Paltz, New York.
 The building received LEED Platinum certification in 2015 and again in 2019 and is Net Zero Energy verified.
 We have been certified LEED Zero Energy and LEED Zero Water.
 Meanwhile, the indoor working environment is highly productive and efficient due to enhanced indoor air quality, use of low VOC materials, and abundant daylight.
 It is one of only seventeen Net Zero Energy Buildings throughout New York State.
 The 5400 SF office building is the home to Alfandre Architecture and EcoBuilders, Inc. (as well as several other businesses).

 Not only is this office building a Net Zero Energy building, but it also meets Passive House standards.
 Through blower door tests and thermographic analyses, our office has an air tightness of .6 air changes per hour.
 Meanwhile, the energy code requires a maximum of 3.0 air changes per hour.

 Green Building and Cognitive Function

-While our office building is a healthy building for its surrounding area, it's also healthy for those who inhibit the building.
+While our office building is a healthy building for its surrounding area, it's also healthy for those who inhabit the building.
 Most buildings that are LEED Certified have to have good indoor air quality, which has been proven to improve cognitive function and prevent sicknesses.
 In a study done in at the Syracuse Center of Excellence, participants who worked in an enhanced green office space had much fewer health symptoms and significantly better cognitive function including focused activity level, crisis response and task orientation.
 The cognitive scores were 101% higher in an enhanced green building.

 Becoming Net Zero